astelioDAO/astelio-protocol/README.md

-# astelio-protocol
+# Astelio Protocol

+No team.
+No promises.
+Just mathematics.

+## Coming Soon

-The future of decentralized finance
+The future of DeFi is mathematical.